 Our content is reader supported, which means when you buy from links you click on, we may earn a commission.

-Back in 1999, I was already on my third job just a couple of years after graduating from college.
-None of my job positions ever felt right.
-I was desperate for a change, so I became interested in the idea of starting a business.
+In 1999, I was already on my third job just a couple of years after graduating from college.
+None of the jobs I held ever felt right.
+I was desperate for a change, so I became interested in the idea of starting an online business.

 After searching for months, I finally found the opportunity, and everything clicked.
 I saw a way to get out of having a job by preparing for an exam.
 While I prepared, I put together training materials for others.

 You may be in the same place, thinking about starting an online business.
-Maybe you've even already started creating your online course.
-In my opinion, digital training is a great business model.
-You create something once and then you're able to sell it to hundreds, even thousands of people, or many more.
+Maybe you’ve even already started creating an online course.
+In my opinion, creating online courses is a great business model.
+You spend the time creating your online courses and then you’re able to sell them to hundreds, even thousands of people, or many more.

-Since my start, I've created several digital training products.
-I've recognized that there are a few moving parts to coming up with a profitable topic.
+Since my start, I’ve created more than one online course business.
+Through all my experience, I’ve recognized that there are a few moving parts to coming up with a profitable course idea.

 I want to cover my idea process in this guide.
-That way you have the absolute best chance of pursuing a profitable online course idea.
+That way if you want to develop your own online course, you have the absolute best chance of pursuing a profitable course idea.

 I’ve broken the process down into three main steps; idea generation, validation, and refinement.
 You’ve got to do all three steps before you settle on an idea to have the best chance of success.

-The first step to finding the perfect course topic is to brainstorm.
+The first step to finding a profitable online course idea is to brainstorm.
 Your ideas don’t have to all be good, but you need to generate an exhaustive list if possible.
 You’ll sort through them later.

-There are two options for generating ideas for your online course business.
+There are two options for generating ideas to create an online course around.
 The first one is where you work in a topic area you already know.
 The second one is where you’re willing to get into just about any topic as long as it will be profitable.